3mam/PolySnake/README.md

 ![Snake Screenshot](Assets/output.gif)

 ## [live demo](https://elaborate-lily-2c0859.netlify.app)
-Project goal is write from scratch 2D Snake in **.Net 6**.<br><br>
+Project goal is write from scratch 2D Snake in **.net 6**.<br><br>
-This project contains port for Blazor Server.
+This project contains port for Blazor Server and Webassembly.
-I adding Blazor only for proof of concept.
+I adding Blazor for proof of concept.
-Biggest problem of Blazor for now is behavior of floating-point numbers.
+Biggest problem of Blazor for me is behavior of floating-point numbers.
 Is different from desktop version, and this create some problems with proper calculation.
-I did hack for snake movement to behaves that same why as desktop version.
+For reduce problem I don't use **double**.

 ## Used for this project